Using Pinterest to increase traffic to your blog can seem overwhelming. However, it’s a great traffic source once you

 Having text on the photo is also important on Pinterest because people rarely read the description they just look at the pin.
 You want the text to be very readable and large because most people view Pinterest on mobile.

 Pinterest recommends pins be 600 x 900 pixels.
 For years it’s been 2:3 ratio or taller.
 Now they are saying up to 2:3.
 Longer pins aren’t shown until you click on them.
-I’m currently testing 735×1102 (which is 2:3) as it is a recommended pin size.
+I’ve been trying 2:3 for the last couple of months and this is working for me.